The Crazy 'Stranger Things' Theory Connecting Steve & Jean-Ralphio

-With its unsolved mysteries, lingering questions, and complex mythology, Netflix's summer sleeper hit Stranger Things has left us theorizing all summer.
+With its unsolved mysteries, lingering questions, and complex mythology, Netflix's 2016 sleeper hit Stranger Things had us theorizing for months.
 What's going on in the Upside Down?
 What happened to Eleven?
-When will the synthy soundtrack be released?
 And can we meme ourselves using the amazing opening titles sequence?

 OK, catch your breath.